kittisuw/Kubernetes/local-development/kind/ingress-nginx/README.md

 ```shell
 pod/ingress-nginx-controller-59cbb6ccb6-xjxz7 condition met
 ```
-## Step 3 - The following example creates simple http-echo services and an Ingress object to route to these services.
+## Step 3 - The following example creates simple http-echo services and an Ingress object to route to these services
 ```shell
 kind: Pod
 apiVersion: v1